AriPal/articles/Readme.md

 > Note: If the authorization process fails, you can show an error message here.
 But make sure you put the redirect code inside a conditional statement.

-## # Acess MS Graph API
+## # Acess the MS Graph API

-With successful user authentication and an access token, this leads us to the final step where we can use MS Graph API to access data in Azure AD, Office 365 services, Office 365, Enterprise Mobility, Security services, Windows 10 services, and more.
+With successful user authentication and an access-token, we move to the final step where we can use MS Graph API to access data in Azure AD, Office 365 services, Office 365, Enterprise Mobility, Security services, Windows 10 services, and more.
 For this example, we'll generate an excel file, and store it on the user's OneDrive.

-The library we use to create an excel file is Sheetjs, install it by following these steps [here](https://www.npmjs.com/package/xlsx).
+The library we use to create an excel file is Sheet.js - install it by following these steps [here](https://www.npmjs.com/package/xlsx).

 ```ts
 function generateExcelFile() {